Black Humboldt

 Black Liberation Month is a retitling of Black History Month and will take place for the entire month of February every year.
 As a way to empower the Black community, we want to create a sense of liberation through events planned for and by, Black and Brown community members.
 This project keeps Black and Brown history, which is often left out of textbooks or mainstream curriculums available and transparent for the entire Humboldt County community.
 It is important for both POC and non POC members to understand black and brown history is United States’ history too.
 By telling truthful stories of strength and perseverance and celebrating accomplished black and brown people we are liberating the community.

-Arts For Black & Brown Bodies - March & October
+Arts For Black & Brown Bodies - October

 Arts for Black and Brown Bodies is a month-long series that explores Black and Brown bodies within art forms society doesn’t normally attribute to Black or Afro culture or community.
 The series works to create art and culture in non-traditional spaces in hopes to grow our presence in the art world.
-The series occurs for an entire month, both in October and March every year, and includes 6-12 art workshops exclusive for BIPOC community members to attend, visual art exhibitions and performance showcases.
+The series occurs for an entire month in October every year, and includes 6-12 art workshops exclusive for BIPOC community members to attend, visual art exhibitions and performance showcases.
 The goals of this series is to provide representation within an area that is normally lacking, create safe spaces and expose The BIPOC community of artists with safe platforms.
 This series can be empowering and life changing for those looking to lead a life of art creation, can be refreshing and warming for those wanting to try new things and is revitalizing to the health and well-being of the BIPOC community.

 All donations received go to continue our daily operations which include all of our current projects and events and creating monetary opportunities for Black & brown community members.